 The difference between regular project management tools and ALM tools is that they include quality assurance as a part of software development.
 ALM tools allows creation of test cases within separate folders.

 Additional functionalities including sorting and filtering is provided, allows different columns and fields so that the user can view test cases according to his requirement.
-In depth description of test cases i.e. defining specific parameters and test steps is also possible in ALM tools.
+In depth description of test cases i.e. defining specific parameters and test steps is also possible in application lifecycle management tools.

 The mere project management tools do not offer continuous integration for compilation and packaging of the softwares but latest ALM tools come with integration of different CI servers.
 This helps in combining information from other sources to build information and gives visibility of changes in every build.
 These tools allows you to be able to see code changes within each build, and identification of customer issues within specific builds.